The Most Common Diabetes Symptoms in Men

 Excess amounts of sugar in the eyes’ blood vessels drain the fluid in the cells and tissues, causing damage to the eye’s vision.
 This symptom is known as Diabetic Retinopathy and appears in a more advanced stage.

 A study has found that 1 in 3 people don’t realise that they have diabetes and tend to ignore the symptoms.

 The early signs of diabetes are common in both men and women.
 They are,

-If one does not address the symptoms with the help of a health practitioner, they can develop potential complications in the nervous or circulatory system.
+If one does not address the symptoms with the help of a health practitioner, one can develop potential complications in the nervous or circulatory system.

-Research shows that gender plays a critical role in diabetes, other than factors like diet.
+Research shows that gender plays a critical role in diabetes.
 Irrespective of age and lifestyle differences, the number of men suffering from this condition is higher than women.